Ira-Project/lastword/AI v2/__Outline.md

 - [x] Create concept map and ability for AI to map explanation to concepts ✅ 2024-05-10
 - [ ] Set up assistant for checking correctness of explanation and creating a response based on
-- [ ] Set up questions and assistants for ten topics in Mathematics